smackers/whoop/README.md

 .\whoop.py ${DRIVER}.c
 ```

-To use Corral for finding precise bugs do the following:
+To use Corral for precise bug-finding do the following:

 ```
 .\whoop.py ${DRIVER}.c --find-bugs --yield-race-check